 4. Collecting pupil information

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.
+We do ask for third and fourth contact details, and do request that you seek consent from these contacts to provide us with these details.
 Where we have obtained consent to use pupils’ personal data, this consent can be withdrawn at any time.
 We will make this clear when we ask for consent, and explain how consent can be withdrawn.